 The Center for Effective Teaching and Learning at California State University, Los Angeles, is interested in how faculty continue to practice and refine their teaching during the arc of their careers.
 We are interested in how college faculty conceptualize their teaching and what faculty do before, during, and after they teach.
 Our approach to professional development is one of continuous improvement and growth.
 We recognize faculty as independent experts and self-directed learners who also desire space and community to think about their roles as the single greatest influencers of college student success.

-We accomplish our work by designing rich learning experiences for instructors that are ongoing and stress practice and self-awareness.
+We accomplish our work by designing rich, ongoing learning experiences for instructors that stress practice and self-awareness.
 Our faculty development programming strives to be authentic and uses an adult framework of learning.
 We bundle our workshops and design long programming to build trust, community, and shared values.
 Our programming is open to all.

 CETL programming is carefully designed to be: